oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshyFEN/FEN.md

 ## Personality

-TLDR: Mentally unstable.
+TLDR: Mentally unstable (is shit, but not as much as [CIFS'](../../../Bench/Air%20Conditioners/CIFS.md)).
 Have two sides because of his health.

 FEN is the mentally unstable and insane mind of ToshyFEN.
 FEN is mentally not ok (insane and unstable).
 FEN basically has two personalities that are volatile at changing about.